Are we all Children of God?

 by James Fratzia, 19 November 2020

 In 2020 the Roman Catholic Pope Francis declared that homosexuals needed to be ‘legally covered’ through a ‘civil union law’ in the documentary “Francesco” 1.
 The Pope’s argument appeared to be derived from a convoluted theology founded on all people being ‘children of God’.
 The Vatican subsequently declared no change to Roman Catholic doctrine 2.
 It is likely to please non-Christians that Pope Francis argued that all people are ‘children of God’ and ingratiate the Papacy to those amongst the atheistic elites who wish to normalise the homosexual lifestyle and see Christianity as an enemy.
 The positive implication that if all people are children of God, God has the same relationship with all people, regardless of their allegiance to Him or not, is understandably appealing to non-Christians.
-I would argue that Christians should disengage from any justification of the misanthropic ‘morality’ of the world in which they live.
+But it is a myth, an obfuscation, a deceit.
+Moreover, I argue that Christians should disengage from any justification of the misanthropic ‘morality’ of the world in which they live.
 Instead, we need to ask the question ourselves – ‘are we all children of God?‘.
 To avoid potential avoid misdirection based on partisan theology the answer should be sought in the Bible.

 This paper will briefly look at the term ‘children of God’ in general usage and then survey the use of the term ‘children of God’ in the Bible.
 It will then seek to answer the question – ‘are we all children of God.’

 Though the term is frequently used in Christian Churches, it is also used by numerous religious sects 3.
 Some of these sects base their terminology on the Bible, and some use the term to abuse their adherents.
 Ironically cults which abuse or exploit the sexuality of adherents are common 4.